dataduke/jekyll-wikibox/box001/_posts/2012-05-06-first-post.md

 ---
 layout: post
 box: box001
-category: first
+category: cat001
-title: 'My first post in box1'
+title: 'First Post in Box 1'
 date: 2012-04-06 21:35
 ---
 ###This is the first post on this box###